postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 <img alt="History Request" src="https://assets.postman.com/postman-docs/history-request-v8.jpg" height="400px"/>

-Click a request to open it again.
-Click __+__ to save the request to a collection.
+Select a request to open it again.
+Select __+__ to save the request to a collection.
 Toggle __Save Responses__ to save request responses so that you can view what was returned by a request when you open it from your history.

 The history also includes the collection runs executed.
 These remain as the summarized version of the run and aren't logged as single requests.
 The **Save Responses** option can't be used with requests from collection runner.

 The __View more actions__ menu allows you to save, monitor, document, or mock a request.
 Use the delete (trash icon) or __Clear all__ options to remove requests from your history.
-You can multi-select requests by pressing `Command` or `Control` and clicking the requests.
+You can multi-select requests by pressing `Command` or `Control` and selecting the requests.

 ## Tabs

-You can send requests in Postman by opening tabs—click __+__ in the center of the screen, or press `Command/Control + T`.
+You can send requests in Postman by opening a new tab.
+Select __+__ in the center of the screen, or press `Command/Control + T`.

 ![Tabs](https://assets.postman.com/postman-docs/open-unsaved-tab-options-v8.jpg)